bcgov/namex-search/namex-solr/README.md

     _NOTE: if you want the data to persist then add `-v $PWD/solr/name-request:/var/solr/data` (do NOT do this for the solr instance used for api unit tests)_
   - Optional: setup follower node
     - Get leader IP: `docker inspect name-request-solr-leader-local | grep IPAddress`
-    - Use the docker IP to set the leader url: `export LEADER_URL=http://leader_IP:8863/solr/business`
+    - Use the docker IP to set the leader url: `export LEADER_URL=http://leader_IP:8863/solr/name_request`
     - Build the follower image: `make build-follower`
-    - Run follower image: `docker run -d -p 8864:8984 --name name-request-solr-follower-local business-solr-follower` (it will be available on port 8864)
+    - Run follower image: `docker run -d -p 8864:8983 --name name-request-solr-follower-local name-request-solr-follower` (it will be available on port 8864)
     - Add docker network so that follower can poll from leader:
       - `docker network create solr`
       - `docker network connect solr name-request-solr-leader-local`